redwoodjs/learn.redwoodjs.com/docs/tutorial/prerequisites.md

 ### Redwood Versions

-You will need to be on v1.0 or greater of Redwood to complete the tutorial.
+You will want to be on the latest release candidate of v1.0 or greater of Redwood to complete the tutorial.
 If this is your first time using Redwood then no worries: the latest version will be installed automatically when you create your app skeleton!

 If you have an existing site created with a prior version, you'll need to upgrade and (most likely) apply code modifications.
 Follow this two step process: